dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 generates an extraction DAG accordingly.
 The extraction DAG ensures that the data is extracted in the correct order, accounting for any dependencies and transformations.

-When deploying to airflow, the internal dag is unpacked into airflow tasks in such a way to ensure consistency and allow granular loading.
+When deploying to Airflow, the internal DAG is unpacked into Airflow tasks in such a way to ensure consistency and allow granular loading.

 # Defining Incremental Loading

-Incremental loading is a crucial concept in data pipelines that involves loading only new or changed data instead of reloading the entire dataset.
+[Incremental loading](../general-usage/incremental-loading.md) is a crucial concept in data pipelines that involves loading only new or changed data instead of reloading the entire dataset.
 This approach provides several benefits, including low-latency data transfer and cost savings.